ScorpioBroker/ScorpioBroker/docs/en/source/introduction.rst

 - It provides failover resilency.

-- It provides load balancing to distribute load on distributed infrastructure.[document 6.1 point 3]
+- It provides load balancing to distribute load on distributed infrastructure.

-- It is modular enough to offer low coupling and high cohesion by design.[document 6.1 point 4]
+- It is modular enough to offer low coupling and high cohesion by design.

-- It offers different storage integration without changing the application logic time and again.[document 6.1 point 5]
+- It offers different storage integration without changing the application logic time and again.